Ghurab: Role

 Ghurab is used as a trading ship as well as a warship.
+One of the earliest accounts of ghurab has a background from the mid-14th century, mentioned in the Hikayat Raja-Raja Pasai of 1390s.
+The ghurab was said to be a ship of Majapahit empire, used to carry a princess named Radin Galoh Gemerenchang to marry a Pasai nobleman.
+Ghurab was also used as a warship alongside the jong by the senapati ing alaga (commander-in-chief) of Majapahit.

-One of the earliest accounts of ghurab has a background from the 15th century, being mentioned in Hikayat Hang Tuah, which was composed no earlier than the 17th century.
-Two pencalang and two ghurab were used by Majapahit to send a letter and gifts to improve the relationship with Malacca.
+The Hikayat Hang Tuah, which has a background of the late 15th to the early 16th century and was composed no earlier than the 17th century, mentioned that two pencalang and two ghurab were used by Majapahit to send a letter and gifts to improve the relationship with Malacca.
 The ghurabs were said to be "in the style of the Arabs' (ship)".

-Until the early 16th century, the main merchant and warship of the Javanese was the jong, but since the mid-16th century the maritime forces of the archipelago began to use new types of agile naval vessels that could be equipped with larger cannons: In various attacks on Portuguese Malacca after the defeat of Pati Unus, they no longer used jong but used lancaran, ghurab and ghali.
+Until the early 16th century, the main merchant and warship of the Javanese was the jong, but since the mid-16th century the maritime forces of the archipelago began to use new types of agile naval vessels that could be equipped with larger cannons: In various attacks on Portuguese Malacca after the defeat of Pati Unus, they no longer used jong but used lancaran, ghurab, and ghali.

 In 1515, Bintan attacked Kampar and Portuguese Malacca with 24 lancaran and 6 large ones called gurab.
+Pigafetta's Italian-Malay vocabulary of 1521 (published 1524) mentioned Malay gurap as a galley (a la galia).

 The Hikayat Aceh states that the Acehnese sultanate had 120 large ghurab in the 1570s.
 The state ghurab (ghorab istana) of Aceh, Daya, and Pedir was said to carry 10 meriam, 50 lela, and 120 cecorong (excluding the istinggar).
 Smaller ones carried 5 meriam, 20 lela, and 50 cecorong.

 In 1624, the war fleet of the Mataram Sultanate numbered 2000 vessels consisting of gurab and small perahu.
 On 22 August 1628, 59 goraps of Sultan Agung's navy appeared at Batavia, unloading provisions for the Siege of Batavia.